curl/curl/docs/libcurl/libcurl-tutorial.md

 ~~~c
  curl_easy_setopt(handle, CURLOPT_HTTPAUTH, CURLAUTH_DIGEST);
 ~~~

-And when you send authentication to a proxy, you can also set authentication type the same way but instead with CURLOPT_PROXYAUTH(3):
+When you send authentication to a proxy, you can also set authentication type the same way but instead with CURLOPT_PROXYAUTH(3):

 ~~~c
  curl_easy_setopt(handle, CURLOPT_PROXYAUTH, CURLAUTH_NTLM);
 ~~~